User experience is a nebulous term. What defines a “good” UX from a “bad’ UX, and what do the gradations look like between the two poles?

 What is User Experience Testing?

 At a high level, user experience is the aggregate and subjective experience of using a product such as a website or app.
-It contains more than just good visual design or proper usability.
+It’s more than just ensuring good visual design or strong usability metrics.

 In fact, Peter Morville & friends developed the user experience honeycomb to describe all the facets of UX: